onionshare/onionshare/BUILD.md

 If you want to sign binaries with Authenticode:

+* You'll need a code signing certificate.
+I roughly followed [this guide](http://blog.assarbad.net/20110513/startssl-code-signing-certificate/) to make one using my StartSSL account.
+* Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.
+* Windows 7:
+  * Go to http://msdn.microsoft.com/en-us/vstudio/aa496123 and install the latest .NET Framework.
+I installed `.NET Framework 4.6`.
+  * Go to http://www.microsoft.com/en-us/download/confirmation.aspx?id=8279 and install the Windows SDK.
+  * Right click on Computer, go to Properties.
+Click "Advanced system settings".
+Click Environment Variables.
+Under "System variables" double-click on Path and add `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin` to the end.
+* Windows 10:
   * Go to https://dev.windows.com/en-us/downloads/windows-10-sdk and install the standalone Windows 10 SDK.
 Note that you may not need this if you already have Visual Studio.
   * Go to Start and type "advanced system settings", and open "View advanced system settings" in the Control Panel.
 Click Environment Variables.
 Under "System variables" double-click on Path, and add `C:\Program Files (x86)\Windows Kits\10\bin\x86`.
-* You'll also, of course, need a code signing certificate.
-I roughly followed [this guide](http://blog.assarbad.net/20110513/startssl-code-signing-certificate/) to make one using my StartSSL account.
-* Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.

 ### To make a .exe: